2 Mindset Traps To Avoid When Leading Change (Part 2)Oct 31, 2021

 ‘Fast is better than slow’ thinking is characterised by quick solution finding and even quicker rollout of new initiatives.

-There’s no time to lose in this mindset trap; change have to happen, and results are needed NOW!
+There’s no time to lose in this mindset trap; change has to happen, and results are needed NOW!

 - Quick!
 Let’s find a program that can improve our students’ reading data.